rubierooo/ninascott/pages/bemoremushroom.md

 *When Mum goes on a mission of mushroom destruction Kid must befriend the musical spores, ride the mycelial network under the garden and visit 'Chanterelle’s’: a place with no Morel's (that's a mushroom joke) where the floors are sticky, the clientele is icky and the top class cabaret performances leave Kid with more questions than answers.*

-**Be More Mushroom** is a raucous, educational stage musical and workshop series about what fungi can teach us about ourselves and the world around us.
+**Be More Mushroom** is a raucous, educational stage musical and workshop series about what fungi can teach us about ourselves and the world around us, developed while Artist in Residence at St. Margaret's House, London.
+The show has so far been performed in 4 sold-out scratch performances at St. Margaret’s House (March 2023) and 12 sold out mini performances at Kew Gardens Queer Nature After Hours (Nov 2023).

-Be More Mushroom was conceived by Nina Scott and created in collaboration with Dan de la Motte and a group of queer mycologists, performers, artists and musicians.
-This was made possible by funding from Arts Council England and support from St. Margaret's House as part of their Artist in Residence Programme.
+Nina has also delivered 20+ *Be More Mushroom* Educational Workshops since 2023, at venues including Glasgow Science Festival, The Hundred Club, St. Margaret’s House, Kew Gardens and Glastonbury, Shambala & Supernormal Festivals engaging a total of 1,116 LGBTQ+ adults & families to have intergenerational conversations about gender and sexuality using theatre, songwriting, zine making and costume design.

-## Timeline:
+## Audience feedback
+- *“This junior cabaret show sparkled with energy, fun and a huge sense of humour.
+Its cast and accompanying music and songsters were a delight.
+I learnt a great deal and will never think of fungi in the same way again.
+Approach with an open mind and respect for difference, and let it touch your heart.”* - Vicky Ireland MBE, FRSA, Chair of *Action for Children's Arts*
+- *"Amazingly brilliant!
+Queer ecology is such an amazing tool to explain the non binary-ness of life"*
+- *"I want this to go on and on, for more children and parents and people to see it.
+Amazing work, beautiful creation, music, costumes, humour.
+Loved it! "*
+- *"Wish I saw this as a child, would have helped a lot with my own gender identity"*
+- *"I want to be more mushroom!"*

-## The Team:
+## The Team
 Conceived, Produced and Directed by: Nina Scott Written by: Nina Scott and Dan de la Motte
 Performers: Milla Harding, Amiot Hills and Dan de la Motte